Interested in this innovation?

 Arun Kapur, 5 Areas for Development Creator

-The Royal Academy, a Bhutanese boarding school that largely teaches economically vulnerable students, has developed a holistic curriculum focusing on 5 Areas of Development.
+The Royal Academy, a residential school in Bhutan, has developed a holistic curriculum focusing on the 5 Areas of Development.
 Each area is given equal weighting and the interconnection between all areas is emphasised.

 Cerebral development (the academic area) teaches communication, comprehension, critical thinking and curiosity to enhance academic learning.

 Physical development focuses on health, fitness and sports.